ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 }
 ```

+`dispatch()` knows to call the `changeState()` reducer because we passed the reducer into the  `createStore()` in the index.js file.
+This works now with only 1 reducer in your code, but i will have to be modified as other reducers are built.

 If this makes sense, then you've made it to then end of our road trip and whatever the Redux version of WallyWorld is.

 ![](https://i.imgur.com/xXqSNQj.gif)